 We also go down to Atuh Beach which is right next to Diamond Beach.
 It’s nice but I find Diamond Beach to be nicer.

 Before we head back to our Airbnb, we make a quick stop at the Instagram-famous Rumah Pohon (tree house) to snap some pictures and enjoy the view on Diamond Beach.
 Back at our place, we find a driver for the next day.
 Note: there are very few reasonably priced drivers on Nusa Penida!
+Message me if you would like to have the number of our driver.

 Even though we arrive at Angel’s Billabong right at low tide, we are still not allowed to swim because it is “too dangerous”.
 The water doesn’t even move one bit during the whole time we are there though.
-Ironic since we’ve just come back from a descend at Kelingking Beach that would for sure be deemed as too dangerous in most European countries.
+Ironic since we’ve just climbed down a descend at Kelingking Beach that would for sure be deemed as too dangerous in most European countries.
 But there is nothing to do about it so we just enjoy the Broken Beach right next to Angel’s Billabong and have lunch in a Warung overlooking the sea.

 Our last stop of the day is Crystal Bay Beach where we spend all afternoon.
 I do some yoga on the beach, go for a swim and have a nap.
 We also stay at Crystal Bay Beach for sunset and dinner.